carolinajacoby/pharmacovigilance-scoping-review/articles/included/README.md

 # Articles Included in the Scoping Review

-This folder contains PDFs of the articles used for the academic scoping review.
+This folder contains the CSV file with the article data used in the academic scoping review.
-All copyrights belong to the original authors and corresponding journals.
+All copyrights belong to the original authors and the corresponding journals.
 The PDFs here are provided **for academic and reference purposes only**.

 ---